4.152 Student Affairs & Enrollment Management

 - A vehicle impounded in place shall be released if:

-- The owner or operator agrees to pay for all outstanding citations on the vehicle plus an impound fee of $50.00, purchases a valid permit, as applicable, and provides current proof of liability insurance; and
+- The owner or operator pays for all outstanding citations on the vehicle plus an impound fee of $50.00, purchases a valid permit, as applicable, and provides current proof of liability insurance; and

 - The University Chief of Police or his/her designee authorizes the release of the vehicle.